WBC reveal Stevenson medical dates, comment on Wilder v Fury scoring

 Wilder won, Fury win, boxing won.

-The WBC will continue to work with all jurisdictions to try to find agreements to make our sport better.
-We will continue fight after fight to propose the use of open scoring after the 4th and 8th rounds because only the USA and the UK do not allow this practice, which has brought great results all over the world as it brings transparency to the sport and allows the fighters and their corners to be aware of what is being scored in order to adjust during the fight.
+The WBC will continue to work with all jurisdictions to find agreements to make our sport better.
+We will continue fight after fight to propose the use of open scoring after the 4th and 8th rounds because only the USA and the UK do not allow this practice, which has brought great results all over the world as it brings transparency to the sport and allows the fighters and their corners to be aware of what is being scored to adjust during the fight.

-We celebrate with great joy a tremendous weekend of boxing and we continue to pray for the wellbeing of our former champion Adonis “Superman” Stevenson.
+We celebrate a tremendous weekend of boxing with great joy, and we continue to pray for the wellbeing of our former champion Adonis “Superman” Stevenson.